ricardoyanez/grazing/README.md

 ## Numerical Recipes in FORTRAN 77

-Whomever has purchased a copy of *Numerical Recipes in Fortran 77: The Art of Scientific Computing* by W. H. Press, B. P. Flannery, S. A. Teukolsky and W. T. Vetterling is entitled to use the machine readable programs for personal use.
+Whomever has purchased a copy of *Numerical Recipes in Fortran 77: The Art of Scientific Computing* by William Press, Brian Flannery, Saul Teukolsky and William Vetterling is entitled to use the machine readable programs for personal use.
 Since distributing a copy is explicitly forbidden, I will distribute patches when a Numerical Recipe code is used.
-I will assume any interested person in GRAZING has a copy of the excellent book.
+I will assume any interested person in GRAZING has a copy of this excellent book.

 The codes can be found in [GitHub](https://github.com/wangvei/nrf77).
-Since

 ## GNU Scientific Library (GSL)